amohsen01/Toxicity_Detector/README.md

 ## Customization

-You can customize the React website by modifying the `index.tsx` file in the `src` directory.
+You can customize the React website by modifying the `index.tsx` file in the `pages` directory.
 You can update the UI, add additional features, or enhance the user experience according to your requirements.

 ## Contribution